sendgrid/docs/content/docs/ui/managing-contacts/custom-fields.md

 1. Add a _Field Name_ and select a _Field Type_.
 1. Click **Create Field**.

 The field name should be created using only alphanumeric characters (A-Z and 0-9) and underscores (\_).
 Custom fields should only begin with letters A-Z or underscores (\_).
 The field type can be `date`, `text`, or `number` fields.
-The field type is important for creating segments from your contact database.
+The field type is important for creating segments from your contact database. __Note:__ If you have created a custom field that begins with a number, you will need to recreate it with a name that begins with letters A-Z or an underscore (\_).

 <call-out type="warning">